ronnielutaro/ronnielutaro/README.md

 Product Manager with 4+ years of product work and a software engineering background.
 I translate user needs into Products they deeply love and care about.

-Read more on my personal website where I write about my thoughts, projects I'm working on, and all major lessons, reflections & stories along the way via [ronnielutaro.com](ronnielutaro.com)
+Read more on my personal website where I write about my thoughts, projects I'm working on, and all major lessons, reflections & stories along the way at [ronnielutaro.com](ronnielutaro.com)

 My sweet spot is at the intersection of core user needs and data-driven product iteration.
 I’m comfortable working with technical product teams, thanks to hands-on experience in C#/.NET, React, SQL, and Microsoft Azure.